andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v1

-Finish up scoring system
+Edit the input features > current too troublesome to use Finish up scoring system
 Need to test calendar results
 To complete version1 function, this function supports Calendar Feature - DONE! but realised haven push results so not done.
 Able to pass calendar results into cards...decide what to show in cards.

-Gui Ren Feature to implement (1/4 Done.)
-Install the logic
+Gui Ren Feature to implement (1/4 Done.)  > Install the logic

 Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations.